plfelter/python-template/docs/source/tools.rst

 .. code-block:: console

-   $ poetry add sphinx
+   $ poetry add sphinx sphinx-autobuild myst-parser

-Write your project documentation using reStructuredText or Markdown syntax, Sphinx builds a beautiful documentation in the form of a static site (HTML, CSS) that you can open in a web browser or publish as a website.
+Write your project documentation using reStructuredText or Markdown syntax, Sphinx builds a beautiful documentation in the form of a static site (HTML, CSS) that you can open in a web browser or publish as a website (for example on a GitHub Page).